jreiche/aeo_radar/E_2_Sentinel_1_multitemporal_RGB_generation.md

 // Print the multitemporal image to the console print('Multitemporal Sentinel-1 VV image: ', s1VV_multitemporal)
 ```
-Look at the printed result of the multiband image containing the first quantile median composites of 2018, 2019 and 2020 (Fig. 2).
+Look at the printed result of the multiband image containing the first quarter median composites of 2018, 2019 and 2020 (Fig. 2).

 ![fig](/figures/figure_09.png)
 <sub>Figure 2.
-Multiband image of the first quantile median composites of 2018, 2019 and 2020. </sub>
+Multiband image of the first quarter median composites of 2018, 2019 and 2020. </sub>

 ### 4. Visualization of a multitemporal RGB